canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 To add an event handler, we have to make changes in two places:

 1. The view template
-2. The can.Component scope
+2. The `can.Component` scope

 Let's work with an example.
-You can add event handling to any element in the template by adding an attribute with the event name prefixed by "can-" (this event name can be [any standard DOM event](https://developer.mozilla.org/en- US/docs/Web/Events)).
+You can add event handling to any element in the template by adding an attribute with the event name prefixed by `can-` (this event name can be [any standard DOM event](https://developer.mozilla.org/en- US/docs/Web/Events)).
 Going back to the `restaurant_list.stache` file, edit the select tag as follows: